Ghost Town (The Specials song): Recording

 In March 1981, Jerry Dammers heard the reggae song "At the Club" by actor and singer Victor Romero Evans played on Roundtable, the singles review show on BBC Radio 1.
 Fascinated by the record's sound, Dammers telephoned the song's co-writer and producer John Collins a few days later, although as Dammers first phone call was in the middle of the night, Collins initially took it to be a joke.
-Following further conversations with Dammers, Collins travelled up from his home in London to meet the Specials at their rehearsal studio and agreed to produce their new single.
+Following conversations with Dammers, Collins travelled from his home in London to meet the Specials at their rehearsal studio and agreed to produce their new single.

 After becoming overwhelmed with the multitude of choices available in the 24-track studio used during the recording of More Specials, Dammers had decided that he wanted to return a more basic set-up, and after a recommendation from bass player Horace Panter who was familiar with the place, the band chose the small 8-track studio in the house owned by John Rivers in Woodbine Street in Royal Leamington Spa.
 The studio, which consisted of a recording space in the cellar and a control room in the living room, was too small to accommodate all the members of the band, so rather than their normal recording method of playing all together, Collins recorded each band member playing one at a time and built up the songs track by track.

 The three songs for the single were recorded over ten days in April 1981 in two separate sessions at Woodbine Street: seven days from 3 to 9 April and then a further three days from 15 to 17 April.
-Tensions were high during the recording of the single, with little communication between the band members, and at one point a frustrated Roddy Byers kicked a hole in the studio door, angering Rivers.
-Panter remembered, "Everybody was stood in different parts of this huge room with their equipment, no one talking.
+Tensions were high during the recording of the single, with little communication between the band members, and at one point, a frustrated Roddy Byers kicked a hole in the studio door, angering Rivers.
+Panter said "Everybody was stood in different parts of this huge room with their equipment, no one talking.
 Jerry stormed out a couple of times virtually in tears and I went after him, 'Calm down, calm down'.
 It was hell to be around."
-Dammers said, "People weren't cooperating.
+Dammers said "People weren't cooperating.
 'Ghost Town' wasn't a free-for-all jam session.
 Every little bit was worked out and composed, all the different parts, I'd been working on it for at least a year, trying out every conceivable chord ...
 I can remember walking out of a rehearsal in total despair because Neville would not try the ideas.
 You know the brass bit is kind of jazzy, it has a dischord?
 I remember Lynval rushing into the control room while they were doing it going, 'No, no, no, it sounds wrong!
 Wrong!
 Wrong!'"